arvind207kumar/Analyzing-Customer-Churn360-PBI/README.md

 ## 📊 Exploratory Data Analysis (EDA)

-Before building the dashboard, a comprehensive EDA was conducted to understand the dataset, clean and transform the data, and engineer meaningful features for churn analysis.
+A comprehensive EDA was conducted to understand the dataset, clean and transform the data, and engineer meaningful features for churn analysis.

 ---